lpradovera/cf-cc-mini/README.md

 - Server-Sent Events (SSE) for real-time status updates
 - Basic call controls (answer, reject, hangup)

+## How  does it work?

+Agents are connected using the Call Fabric SDK and join a conference.

+Customers are connected using the Call Fabric SDK and join the same conference.

+The token that is generated for the customer is scoped to the customer resource, so they can only call the customer resource.

 ## Prerequisites

 - SignalWire Account ([Sign up here](https://signalwire.com/signup))